sofmon/behave/README.md

         ┗━━━━━━━━━┛   ┗━━━━━━━━━━━━┛
 ```

-The combined behavior of those services defines the environment in which the `vouchers` service is guaranteed, or at least tested to perform correctly.
+The combined behavior of those services defines the environment in which the `vouchers` service is guaranteed, or at least tested, to perform correctly.

 This is where [dep](https://github.com/golang/dep) helps.
-When you write all your tests.
-You will put them in dedicated package for that service.
-Then all test execution will be define in the `init()` function.
-This way at the moment a behave test uses the bahave features form another package, it will trigger the behaver tests for that dependent service.

 Doing "`$ deb init`" or "`$ dep ensure --update`" you would download all related services behaver and lock them in the vendor folder.

 Now the expected behavier of the environment is locked within the specific commit.